What you will take away from this lesson

 Key terms

-Six terms cover the vocabulary of editing.
-The first four are the Manage Artifact mechanics the agent uses.
+Nine terms cover the vocabulary of editing.
+The first three are the targeted-edit moves.
+The next four are the Manage Asset mechanics behind versions and rollback.
 The last two are the audit-trail field and the share kind that bring non-owner contributors into the picture.

 Key Terms